Goyder's Line: Building Drought Resilience into Transitional Country

 This project will also deliver a range of additional extension activities and on-ground works for the adoption of better land management practices and enable change, including;

 - Communication through fact sheets, videos, a podcast and social media

 Containment Area Grants

-We’re inviting expressions of interest for grants up to $1000 per farm to establish livestock containment areas.
-The grants are open to properties in the vicinity of Goyder's Line and in increasing marginal country within the Northern and Yorke region.
-Please contact Libby Duncan, Landscape Project Officer on 0456 755 346.
+This project has delivered grants up to $1000 per farm to establish livestock containment areas.
+The grants were open to properties in the vicinity of Goyder's Line and in increasing marginal country within the Northern and Yorke region.

 Federal Government’s Future Drought Fund- Natural Resource Management Drought Resilience Program.

 Programs are being delivered in accordance with the principles outlined in the Future Drought Fund’s 2020-24 Drought Resilience Funding Plan, including as far as practicable, a requirement of co-investment to maximise program outcomes.

 Listen to honest accounts of the drought from farming families in Orroroo, Eudunda and Keyneton via The Drought Resilience Podcast.
 This podcast, produced in partnership with Talking Livestock and Voice it, features four South Australian sheep producers who have battled consecutive years of drought.
 Each interview reveals how they navigated their businesses and families through the financial and mental hardships, including practical coping strategies such as containment feeding.
 The Drought Resilience Podcast is supported by the Northern and Yorke Landscape Board, through funding from the Australian Government’s Future Drought Fund and National Landcare Program.

 Landscape Project Officer